stuarteiffert/CrowdNav/README.md

 * [2021.05.16] Reported average computation time per method reported in Table 1 found to not have included time required to convert data into required form for MCTS versions.
 This is approxiately 30ms for MCTS-GRNN and 120 ms for MCTS-CV, due to added need for creating kalman filter objects per tracked agent.
 Note that this time has not been optimised for this work.

+* [2021.05.16] The implemented state evaluation functions used in MCTS differ from equations 3 and 4 in the paper.
+The actual implementation uses a piecewise linear approximation for alpha, as described in crowd_nav/policy/predictive_planner/mcts_par.State.update_reward()

-* [2021.05.16] Note: SARL was used in the original paper rather than LM-SARL as original noted.
+* [2021.05.16] SARL was used in the original paper rather than LM-SARL as original noted.
 New training of LM-SARL in 2021 has not resulted in a stable planner.
+Additionally, SARL has now ben compared when using ORCA to propogate future states, versus simply using a constant velocity model for each agent.
+All illustrated results use the ORCA version.
+Interestingly, when actual knowledge of the state transition is known, (ie using ORCA to predict future state before applying Value function) SARL performs no better than when agent futures are propogated using just a constant velocity model.

 ****